Russia 'starts to withdraw' forces from Syria

 "In accordance with the decision of Supreme Commander-in-Chief of the Russian Armed Forces Vladimir Putin, the Defense Ministry is beginning to reduce the Armed Forces grouping in Syria," Gerasimov reportedly said.

-The warships led by the Kuznetsov left Russia on October 15, headed for the Syrian coast.
+The warships led by the Kuznetsov will leave the Mediterranean on Friday headed for Severomorsk, in Russia's northern Murmansk region, Gerasimov said.

+The commander of the Russian military force in Syria, Col. Gen. Andrei Kartapolov, was quoted by Sputnik Friday as saying that war planes operating from the aircraft carrier group had carried out 420 sorties in two months, destroying "1,252 terrorist targets" in Syria.
+They began operations off Syria's coast on November 8, Sputnik said.

 Peace talks